angular/angular/adev/src/content/guide/testing/components-scenarios.md

 * A reference to the title text
 * A reference to the name input box to inspect and set it
 * References to the two buttons so they can click them
-* Spies for some of the component and router methods

 Even a small form such as this one can produce a mess of tortured conditional setup and CSS element selection.